+I made them an embellished wood clip frame in colors that they have in their home.
+One thing that is fun about clip frames is that it is easy to switch out the photograph, so you can rotate new pictures.
 I started with a wood plaque from Michaels and painted it with two coats of acrylic paint.
 I cut a piece of scrapbook paper to fit onto the front and used a rub-on to add words to the bottom.
 When the paint was dry, I applied a thin layer of mod podge to the front of the plaque with a foam brush, and then smoothed the scrapbook paper on, being sure to get any bubbles out from under the paper.
 Using a sponge and a chocolate brown ink pad, I applied ink to age the edges of the paper and the frame.
 I tied pieces of several kinds of ribbon, eyelash fur, chenille yarn and textured yarn onto a piece of yarn the width of the plaque, until it was nice and full.
 I used a bead of craft glue about 1 inch down from the top of the plaque to attach it.
 I hammered a small nail just underneath the ribbon embellishment (hidden) for the clip to hang on, making it easy to switch out the photo.

 I love creating gifts and had a lot of fun making this frame.
 I am working on another gift that I'll be sending out soon...I'll post pictures after it is delivered!
 I have been enjoying time in my craft room lately and am excited to start some other projects I have planned.